temideveloper/Rs-App-Guides/TemiGo-Delivery(TLA integration)/README.md

 Alternatively, you can click on `Follow Me` button on the top right corner, and temiGo will follow wherever you go.
 You can click on the `Stop` button to stop temiGo from following you.

 ## Travelling Screen

 You will see this page when temiGo is moving to a selected location.

 ![travelling_screen](img/travel.png)

-When it arrives, it will play the arrivial speech.
+When it arrives, it will play the arrival speech.
 This can be changed (whether temi speaks or not and what is speaks) in [Locations Settings](#locations-settings).

 There are 4 buttons at the bottom that you can click on, even when temiGo is moving.
 They are there for you to click in case you want to cancel the delivery, or want to stop temi to load/remove stuff.